javanigus/eleventy-basic-site/README.md

 This starter site includes HTML5 boilerplate.

-Clone this repo and delete the example code you don't need.
+Clone this repo and delete the example code you don't need..

 For more info, visit my blog post about this at http://www.abdullahyahya.com/2022/06/generate-a-static-website-with-11ty-eleventy/